aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words/document/digitalSignatures/_index.md

 into a file or stream because saving or converting will produce a document that is different from the original and the original digital signatures will no longer be valid.

-This collection is never ``None``.
+This collection is never ``null``.
 If the document is not signed, it will contain zero elements.